 - 3 table spoon brown sugar, (You can leave this out if your banana is of the sweet variety)

 - Oil for deep frying

-Optional Ingredients for Cekodok Pisang or Mashed Banana Fritters
+Optional Ingredients for Cekodok Pisang or Mashed Fried Banana

 - Peel and put the overripe bananas in a bowl.
 Then, mash it with a fork